Mapping Facial Hair Growth for Traditional Shaving

 Mastering the art of shaving starts with the kind of tool you use.
 You can opt for a straight razor if you are feeling traditional or go for more familiar options, like the safety razor and cartridge razor.

 A straight razor is the pioneer of all wet shaving tools.
-It has a classic single-edge blade attached to a handle through a pivot pin, which accounts for the razor’s defining pivoted mechanism wherein the blade closes into the handle when idle.
+It has a classic single-edge blade attached to a handle via a pivot pin, which gives the razor its defining pivoted mechanism: the blade closes into the handle when the razor is idle.

-Straight razor blades are made from high-quality, moisture- and water-resistant materials, such as stainless, high-carbon, and Damascus steel.
+Straight razor blades are made from high-quality, moisture- and water-resistant materials, such as stainless steel, high-carbon steel, and Damascus steel.
 These razors are built to last.
 They are knives, after all.
 Therefore, they are sustainable and can be sharpened or honed once dull.

-Safety razors follow a more modern design using disposable double-edge blades that are economical and environmentally friendly.
+Safety razors feature a more modern design, with disposable double-edge blades that are economical and environmentally friendly.
 Did you know that all the plastic ever created still exists today?
 This is why safety razors are making a big comeback.

-Modern double-edge safety razors come in several different styles: fully-adjustable designs with a dial, or two- or three-piece designs with the basic parts—the top, handle, and base—wherein all parts can be disassembled from each other.
+Modern double-edge safety razors come in several styles: fully adjustable designs with a dial, or two- or three-piece designs with the basic parts—the top, handle, and base—each of which can be disassembled from the others.
 These designs determine how the user will change the blade and the razor’s aggressiveness.

 On the other hand, cartridge razors have fully detachable heads housing more than a single blade.
 It requires men to throw the cartridge when the blades get dull and replace it with a new set.
 However, some users have found it more expensive to replace the head than buy a new cartridge razor, defeating the design’s overall purpose.

 Cartridge razors are best known for their multiple-blade design, which Gillette first introduced.
 The most common cartridge razors have at least two to three blades.
-These were marketed to the masses as the secret to getting a close shave, wherein the first layer of blade lifts the hair off the skin, and the succeeding blades cut it.
+These were marketed to the masses as the secret to a close shave, in which the first layer of blades lifts the hair off the skin, and succeeding blades cut it.

 Your Wet Shaving Checklist